Devashi-Choudhary/Cartoon-Character-Recognition/README.md

 **NOTE :** For more information about implementation details of real-time creativity, please go through [Recognizing Real-Time Creativity of User using Deep Learning
 ](https://medium.com/@Devashi_Choudhary/recognizing-real-time-creativity-of-user-using-deep-learning-786cbc5cd292)

+# Note
+I have created my own Dataset.
+I have collected the Data from Chrome and various sites like [Disney](https://www.disneyclips.com/images/donaldduck9.html).
+As of now, only 4 categories of cartoon characters (Mickey-Mouse, Donald-Duck, Minions, Pooh) are considered.
+You can create your own dataset and include more categories and save the data in `.npy` format.
+If you want to use my Dataset and pretrained model, it will come with little cost as it requires so much time to collect tha data and all preprocessing.
+Please drop a mail on devashi882@gmail.com for accessing the data and pretrained model.